Format

 Result: Will multiply the Current Position attribute value of the Choke attribute attached to the current entity by 1.4.

-Result: Will return the value of the current choke position attached to the current entity, for Oil Producing Wells in the P2 Corporate hierarchy.
+Result: Will return the value of the current choke position attached to the current entity, for Oil Producing Wells in the IFS Corporate hierarchy.